apache/cordova-plugin-camera/README.md

 #### Amazon Fire OS Quirks

-- Any `cameraDirection` value results in a back-facing photo.
+- Any `cameraDirection` value results in a back-facing photo (= You can only use the back camera).

 - Ignores the `allowEdit` parameter.